heketi/heketi/docs/contributing.md

 ### Testing the Change

+Each pull request needs to pass the basic test suite in order to qualify for merging.
+It is hence highly recommended that you run at least the basic test suite on your branch, preferably even on each individual commit and make sure it passes before submitting your changes for review.

 #### Basic Tests

 As mentioned in the section above Heketi has a suite of quality checks and